aerospike/langchain-aerospike/README.md

 poetry run pytest tests/
 ```

+> **Note:** Aerospike Vector Search server version 1.1.0 or newer is required to run the integration tests.

 ## Advanced Usage

 For more advanced usage, including configuring distance metrics, indexes, and other options, please refer to the API documentation and the Aerospike Vector Search client documentation